Pelargonium × hortorum: Etymology

-The specific epithet hortorum is a genitive form of the Latin "hortus" ("garden") and therefore corresponds to "horticultural".
+The specific epithet hortorum is a genitive plural form of the Latin "hortus" ("garden") and therefore corresponds to "horticultural".
 The name was created by the American botanist Liberty Hyde Bailey who in 1914, writes "The large number of forms of the common geranium, derives from the variation and probably the crossing of P. zonale and P. inquinans (and possibly others) during more than a century of careful selections".

-It is important to distinguish the botanical Latin term "Geranium", the extent of which has varied according to botanical knowledge over the centuries and the vernacular name of the French language "geranium" whose extension is defined by several centuries of use by amateur and professional gardeners.

-Furthermore, most plants commonly called geraniums by florists and gardeners do not belong to the genus Geranium (as currently delimited by botanists) but to the genus Pelargonium.
+It is important to distinguish the botanical Latin term "Geranium", the extent of which has varied according to botanical knowledge over the centuries, and the vernacular name of French origin "geranium", whose extension is defined by several centuries of use by amateur and professional gardeners.
+Most plants commonly called geraniums by florists and gardeners do not belong to the genus Geranium (as currently delimited by botanists) but to the genus Pelargonium.
 Currently, most gardeners, amateur or professional, know perfectly well that the geraniums that decorate the balconies are Pelargonium but they are reluctant to use the term they find too pedantic.
 The term is not felt to be fully part of the common language and still remains marked as scholarly.